What is adult-onset Still disease?

 What are the signs and symptoms of adult-onset Still disease?

-- Intermittent high fever occurring in all patients.
+Intermittent high fever occurs in all patients.
 Temperatures may get up to 39 or 40C before rapidly returning to normal levels.
 These fever spikes often occur at nearly the same time every day and may be accompanied by a feeling of extreme fatigue.

 - Rash comes and goes with the fever